Partysun/staff/README.md

 # cargo install staff-cli --locked # Not available yet.
 Yep, rust project can be installed only using pip yet :)
 ```

-Or you can build ast-grep from source.
+Or you can build staff-cli from source.
 You need to install rustup, clone the repository and then

 ```bash
 cargo install --path ./crates/cli --locked